-As a family, you should weigh the options between a Federal Direct Parent PLUS Loan (parents only), Private/Alternative Parent Loans (any credit-worthy person who is not the student) and a Private/Alternative Student Loan (student & credit-worthy co-signer).
+As a family, you should weigh the options between a Federal Direct PLUS Loan (parents of dependent undergraduate student or graduate/masters degree students only), Private/Alternative Parent Loans (any credit-worthy person who is not the student wishing to gift the cost of education on their behalf) and a Private/Alternative Student Loan (student & credit-worthy co-signer).

-To view a side-by-side comparison of Parent Plus Loans vs. Private Parent Loans vs. Private Student Loans, please click here.
+To view a side-by-side comparison of Federal Plus Loans vs. Private Parent Loans vs. Private Student Loans, please click here.

 Private Education Loans, also known as Alternative loans are educational loan programs established by private lenders to supplement the funding that students and parents receive from federal and state sources.
 Private loans have different lending criteria than government lending programs.